 - Double or blurred vision with near work

 - Eye turn inward or outward

-- Poor reading comprehension and retention
+- Poor reading comprehension and rete

 - Poor concentration with near point work